Determine a bid strategy based on your goals

 Manual vCPM bidding probably isn't for you if the goal of your campaign is a direct response from customers, such as buying a product or filling in a form.

 You're giving a free concert in Paris, and want to get as many music lovers to come as possible.
-You're running a campaign with vibrant image ads that share the date, time and location of the event – everything that a music fan needs to know to show up.
+You're running a campaign with vibrant image ads that share the date, time and location of the event – everything a music fan needs to know to show up.
 As long as people see your ad, they'll know your whole message.
 Viewable CPM bidding can help you to get it in front of as many eyes as possible.

 Focus on views or interactions (for video ads only)